SriKarthi21/DairyDelights/README.md

 - The dairy products are displayed with attractive images and crisp details, allowing the users to select the item of their choice and provide the order details. ​

-  - The app should seek confirmation from the users before allowing them to navigate away from the order view without submitting the details.​

 - The app can search and filter the items by the user’s preference for a quick selection. ​

 - The site administrator can view the incoming order requests.​